WorldHistoricalGazetteer/place/README.md

 1. Clone this repository and navigate to the project root directory.
 2. Acquire the necessary `secret.yaml` credentials file from the WHG team and place it in the root directory.
-3. Run the `deploy.sh` script to deploy the application, specifying the role as master or worker.
+3. Run the `deploy.sh` script to deploy the application, specifying the role as `master` or `worker`.
 The master node sets up the entire application stack, including Vespa, Django, and related services.
-The worker nodes replicate only Vespa components for horizontal scaling.
+The worker nodes should be set up on separate machines, and replicate only Vespa components for horizontal scaling.
 Pass the role and, for workers, provide the Kubernetes join command.

 ### Master Node